2009 Budweiser Shootout: Practice and qualifying

 Two practice sessions were held on the afternoon of February 6 before the race.
 The first session lasted 45 minutes, and the second 60 minutes.
 Kyle Busch led the first practice session, held in clear and cool weather, with a 47.009 seconds lap, more than 0.070 seconds faster than the second-placed Jimmie Johnson, who was recovering from a cut finger he sustained on his left hand while altering his racing uniform with a kitchen knife at the 2009 24 Hours of Daytona endurance race.
 Matt Kenseth was third fastest, ahead of Reed Sorenson, A. J. Allmendinger and Earnhardt Jr. Carl Edwards was seventh, still within one second of Kyle Busch's time.
 In the second practice session, Johnson was fastest at 46.724 seconds, followed by Allmendinger, Earnhardt, Kasey Kahne, Tony Stewart, Greg Biffle, Bobby Labonte, Jamie McMurray, Kyle Busch and Scott Speed.

 Paul Menard (pictured in 2007) picked the pole position for Yates Racing.

 Paul Menard was traveling through the first curve during the second practice session when his right-rear tire deflated, leading him to spin sideways.
 Speed was close behind him, and despite slowing, he collided with Menard's right-front quarter panel.
 Both cars spun across the track, and stopped in the infield grass.
 Speed's vehicle had minor damage, but Menard's car was taken to the garage area.
 Menard was transported and released from the infield care center for treatment.
-Soon after, Sorenson collided with Kyle Busch's vehicle's right-rear corner with the front of his car, and his teammate Kahne suffered damage to his car's right-hand part after striking a barrier beside the track at the first turn.
+His car was repaired.
+Soon after, Sorenson collided with Kyle Busch's vehicle's right-rear corner with the front of his car, and his teammate Kahne suffered damage to his car's right-hand part after striking the outside barrier beside the track at the first turn.
 Jeff Burton's engine failed on the third lap of his second practice session, and his team changed engines.
 Edwards swerved to avoid hitting debris that detached from David Reutimann's car at high speed.

 For qualifying, the 28 drivers drew their starting positions by a lot, a feature that is unique to the event.
 Menard chose the pole position, ahead of Elliott Sadler, Sorenson, Speed and Denny Hamlin in second through fifth.
 Stewart drew sixth place, Brian Vickers seventh, Labonte eighth, Earnhardt ninth, and Kyle Busch tenth.
 The next five places were drawn by Edwards, Kurt Busch, Robby Gordon, Kahne, and McMurray.
 David Ragan, who drew 16th, was followed by Michael Waltrip, Allmendinger, Joey Logano, and David Stremme in the first 20 positions.
 Johnson, Reutimann, Burton, Casey Mears, Kenseth, Biffle, Kevin Harvick, and Jeff Gordon chose the final eight starting positions.
 Once the lot was completed, Menard commented, "That's pretty cool, By the time I drew there were about four numbers at the front and three back near 17th and 18th so I felt like I had a pretty good shot at getting a good starting position."